pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+#### Day 1100 Excited to Code

+Well my current project it's more about to configure a server and config a message broker, I want to finish this project because, I would like to do other project making code.

 #### Day 1099 All Hard Work

 Today I can finish a very hard problem, well yet is not finished, but I can pass the most hard part of the problem the next steps are easier to finish.
 Well, I think that I go to have a very great weekend.